ArkadiuszZabicki/git_practice_new/SOC-ticket-escalation.md

 All customers (and generally their Account Managers) want their particular cases to be prioritized the highest and done as soon as possible.
 If we have 100 cases and prio up 99 of these then we effectively do not have any prioritization at all.

-### Therefore: The only way to increase prio on an open case is to send in a very good motivation for why this particular case needs to be done before all other cases:
+### Therefore, the only way to increase prio on an open case is to send in a very good motivation for why this particular case needs to be done before all other cases:

 - What would happen if this case is not completed before date X?